OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/BDD-for-Cloud-Security.md

 - Identify core security requirements for all cloud deployments, regardless of specific cloud technology
 - Write BDD specifications for those requirements (no implementation code, just specs)
+- Find existing tools/solutions that can be used as base implementations, e.g. Netflix's Security Monkey?
+NCC Group AWS auditor?
-- Link specs to standards (CSA, NIST, etc.)
+- Link specs to standards (CSA, NIST, etc.)?

 ## Who